JoaoCalhau/TeseUe/README.md

 ## Compiling

-Any computer with texlive-xetex and texlive-fonts-extra packages can compile this Thesis.
+Any computer with texlive-xetex can compile this Thesis.
-Simply run "xelatex main.tex" twice (Second time to add correct listings).
+Simply run "xelatex main.tex" twice (Second time to add correct listings) or alternatively just use Make.